PostgREST/postgrest-docs/docs/api.rst

 not           :code:`NOT`               negates another operator, see :ref:`logical_operators` or            :code:`OR`                logical :code:`OR`, see :ref:`logical_operators`
 and           :code:`AND`               logical :code:`AND`, see :ref:`logical_operators`
+all           :code:`ALL`               comparison matches all the values in the list, see :ref:`logical_operators` any           :code:`ANY`               comparison matches any value in the list, see :ref:`logical_operators`
 ============  ========================  ==================================================================================

 For more complicated filters you will have to create a new view in the database, or use a stored procedure.
 For instance, here's a view to show "today's stories" including possibly older pinned stories: